mindspore-ai/docs/tutorials/source_en/parallel/comm_fusion.md

 #### `comm_fusion` Parameter

-As shown in the following code, the `comm_fusion` parameter of the `set_auto_parallel_context` interface is used to configure the fusion mode for the `AllReduce` operator to be `auto`, implying that the fusion buffer size is set to 64MB by default.
+As shown in the following code, the `comm_fusion` interface of the `AutoParallel` class is used to configure the fusion mode for the `AllReduce` operator to be `auto`, implying that the fusion buffer size is set to 64MB by default.

 ```python
 from mindspore.communication import init